Yen bears take a short break, GBP sees little reprieve

 It also held its ground against the yen at 99.01, having risen as high as 99.55, a level not seen since August 2008.

-With Australia's relatively high yield and the Reserve Bank of Australia in no hurry to cut interest rates soon, the Aussie appeared to be back in favor for now.
+With Australia's relatively high yield and the Reserve Bank of Australia in no hurry to cut interest rates soon, the Aussie appeared to be back in favour for now.

 Asia faces a dearth of major economic news on Wednesday.
 In Europe, consumer inflation data in France and Spain and industrial production in the euro zone are due.